 Common questions that could come up during the hiring process include minimum wage, overtime rates, and guaranteed paid time off.
 Remote can help you offer a complete, competitive, and compliant benefits package to your employees in Vietnam.

 The Vietnamese government mandates a two-tier minimum wage for skilled and unskilled workers across four distinct regions within the country.

 Skilled workers are entitled to a minimum wage that’s at least 7% higher than the base rate defined for unskilled workers.

 Wages are disbursed bi-monthly or once monthly.

-Our benefits packages in Vietnam are tailored to fulfill the local needs of your employees.
+Our benefits packages in Vietnam are tailored to fulfil the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Vietnam.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Vietnam.

 After working for an employer for 12 months, employees are entitled to 12 working days of paid vacation annually, with an additional day of paid vacation added every five years of employment.
 This increases to 14 days for minors, and 16 days for workers who do intensive, laborious, or dangerous work (mining is one example).

 Employees who’ve been working for less than a year are entitled to paid vacation equivalent to their tenure with the employer, i.e., around 1 day off for every month worked.